 Following its appointment, the Government of Prime Minister Al Hoss resolved to settle outstanding amounts due from the Republic and its agencies resulting from hospital claims, contractors claims and expropriation of property claims on account of 1998 and preceding years.
 Such amounts lacked appropriate allocation in previous budgets.
 In June 1999, Parliament adopted Law No 95, which authorized the Government to issue foreign currency-denominated notes in an aggregate principal amount not exceeding LL 1,242 billion (U.S.\$824 million) in satisfaction of amounts due for the year 1998 and preceding years.
 The notes were deemed issued as at August 6, 1999 (regardless of their actual issue date or date of delivery) and had a maturity of three years.
 The notes carried interest at a rate of 5.63 percent per annum, payable annually.
 Principal was payable in full at maturity.
-With the exception of claims for expropriation of property, which have been the subject of judicial decisions, claimants submitted proof of claims to specialized commissions for confirmation of the amounts due from the Republic to be exchanged for notes.
-On August 2, 2002, pursuant to Law No 450 and the 2002 Budget Law, the Republic issued U.S.\$750 million in aggregate principal amount of notes at a rate of 10.5 percent per annum to the holders of these notes for refinancing of the notes issued on August 6, 1999.
-These refinancing notes matured on August 2, 2006 and were refinanced with notes, carrying interest at a rate of 7.5 percent per annum and maturing in August 2009.
-On December 22, 2005, pursuant to Law No 450, the Republic issued U.S.\$277.915 million in aggregate principal amount of notes to settle expropriation claims.
-The notes mature on December 22, 2010 and carry interest at a rate of 6 percent.
-On March 25, 2009, pursuant to Law No 450, the Republic issued U.S.\$18.483 million in aggregate principal amount of notes to settle expropriation claims tranche 2.
-The notes mature on March 25, 2014 and carry interest at a rate of 6 percent.
+With the exception of claims for expropriation of property, which have been the subject of judicial decisions,

+(1) Amounts translated into U.S. Dollars at the rate of U.S.\$1.384 = \$1 as at February 28, 2011.